langchain4j/langchain4j/docs/docs/intro.md

 ## 2 levels of abstraction
 LangChain4j operates on two levels of abstraction:
-- [Low level](/tutorials/chat-and-language-models).
-At this level, you have the most freedom and access to all the low-level components such as
-`ChatLanguageModel`, `UserMessage`, `AiMessage`, `EmbeddingStore`, `Embedding`, etc.
+- Low level.
+At this level, you have the most freedom and access to all the low-level components such as [ChatLanguageModel](/tutorials/chat-and-language-models), `UserMessage`, `AiMessage`, `EmbeddingStore`, `Embedding`, etc.
 These are the "primitives" of your LLM-powered application.
 You have complete control over how to combine them, but you will need to write more glue code.
-- [High level](/tutorials/ai-services).
-At this level, you interact with LLMs using high-level APIs like `AiServices`, which hides all the complexity and boilerplate from you.
+- High level.
+At this level, you interact with LLMs using high-level APIs like [AI Services](/tutorials/ai-services), which hides all the complexity and boilerplate from you.
 You still have the flexibility to adjust and fine-tune the behavior, but it is done in a declarative manner.